Certain real surfaces in $\mathbb{C}^2$ with isolated singularities: Introduction and statement of results

 We now turn our discussion towards local polynomial convexity and the local hull of the unions of three totally-real surfaces.
-In view of Condition~$(*)$, the unions of three totally-real surfaces has a very close connection with the surfaces $M_t$.
-One of the main approach to showing local polynomial convexity of surfaces at the isolated CR singularity is through looking at the unions totally-real surfaces those arise as pre-images under a proper holomorphic maps.
+In view of Condition~$(*)$, the unions of three totally-real surfaces have a very close connection with the surfaces $M_t$.
+One of the main approaches of showing local polynomial convexity of surfaces at the isolated CR singularity comes from looking at the unions totally-real surfaces those arise as pre-images under a proper holomorphic maps, and showing that the unions are locally polynomially convex at the origin.
 Forstneri\v{c}-Stout \cite{FS} used this to prove their theorem.
 We will also use this in our proofs of Theorem~\ref{thm-cubic-pcvx} and Theorem~\ref{thm-surface-pcvx}.
-If the totally-real surfaces are pairwise transverse, then, locally, the union of totally-real surfaces can be seen as a union of small perturbations of their tangent spaces at the origin.
+If the totally-real surfaces are pairwise transverse, then locally the union of totally-real surfaces can be seen as a union of small perturbations of their tangent spaces at the origin.
 The study of the local polynomial convexity of the union of two totally-real subspaces began with Weinstock's \cite{Wk} (see Result~\ref{thm-weinstock}) necessary and sufficient condition.
-Union of three totally-real planes in $\cplx^2$ was first consider by Thomas \cite{T1, T2} showing that there exist triples of totally-real planes such that the local hull of the union contains a ball centred at the origin and, also, by demonstrating examples where there are no nontrivial hull. \cite{SG2} (see Result~\ref{res-3planes}) deals extensively with the unions of three totally-real planes in $\cplx^2$.
+The unions of three totally-real planes in $\cplx^2$ was first considered by Thomas \cite{T1, T2} showing that there exist triples of totally-real planes such that the local hull of the union contains a ball centred at the origin and, also, by demonstrating examples where there are no nontrivial hull.
+Sufficient conditions for local polynomial convexity of the unions of three totally-real planes in $\cplx^2$, in terms of the pair of matrices in Weinstock's normal form (see Lemma~\ref{lem-normformplane}), is given in \cite{SG2} (see Result~\ref{res-3planes}).
 In this paper, we provide some new results in this setting (see Theorem~\ref{thm-3planesspl}, Theorem~\ref{thm-planesdetlessone}, Theorem~\ref{thm-planeszw}) that will also be used in the proof of Theorem~\ref{thm-cubic-pcvx}.
-It is not trivial to pass the local polynomial convexity at the origin to the union of totally-real submanifolds from the union of their tangent spaces at the origin.
-Union of two totally-real submanifolds in $\cplx^n$ intersection transversely at the origin is locally polynomially convex if the union of their tangent spaces is \cite{SG1, ShafSukh}.
-These results uses Weinstock's result (Result~\ref{thm-weinstock}) crucially.
-In general, if a submanifold is totally real, one can perturb any polynomially convex subset in $\smoo^1$-topology and still get polynomially convex set (for $\smoo^2$-smooth perturbation, it was proved by Forstneri\v{c}\cite{FF01}, and the case of $\smoo^1$-perturbation is proved by L\o w-Wold \cite{LW}).
-In this paper, we use the technique of L\o w-Wold \cite{LW} to prove a similar theorem for local polynomial convexity of finite union of totally-real submanifolds of $\cplx^n$ (see Theorem~\ref{thm-polyperturb}).
-This will allow us to pass local polynomial convexity from the union of tangent spaces to the union of totally-real surfaces.
+It is not trivial to pass the local polynomial convexity to the union of totally-real submanifolds intersecting at the origin from the union of their tangent spaces at the origin.
+The union of two totally-real submanifolds in $\cplx^n$ intersecting transversely at the origin is locally polynomially convex if the union of their tangent spaces is \cite{SG1, ShafSukh}.
+These results use Weinstock's result (Result~\ref{thm-weinstock}) crucially.
+In our case Kallin's lemma will allow us to pass local polynomial convexity from the union of tangent spaces to the union of totally-real surfaces for $t\geq\sqrt{\dfrac{3}{2}}$ as in \cite{SG1}.
+This passage does not seem to work for $\dfrac{\sqrt{15-\sqrt{33}}}{2\sqrt{2}}<t\leq \sqrt{\dfrac{3}{2}}$.